agb32/cosmadoc/docs/source/slurm.md

 [https://gitlab.cosma.dur.ac.uk/swift/swiftsim/wikis/DDT-debugger-on-Cosma](https://gitlab.cosma.dur.ac.uk/swift/swiftsim/wikis/DDT-debugger-on-Cosma)

+There is also an example Slurm submission script in /cosma/home/sample-user/slurm_ddt_example.sh

 ### SLURM hints and tips

 To use fewer than all cores in a node, with a multiple node job, use something like: